 Projects that are in or will affect streams, waterways, waterbodies, freshwater or tidal wetlands, coastal areas, threatened or endangered species , and sources of the water supply are subject to regulation by the NYSDEC.
-This page strives to provide applicants with guidance and the documents needed for submitting permit applications for projects in Region 2: NYC.
+This page includes guidance and documents needed for submitting permit applications for projects in Region 2: NYC.

-To start with, this list of actions will help determine if your project needs a permit from NYSDEC.
-The actions listed in this section are not a complete listing; and they categorize the most frequently sought permits.
-Contact the NYC Region 2 Permits office at 718-482-4997 or firstname.lastname@example.org with questions about permits or any activities not listed in this section.
+The activities listed below will help determine if your project needs a permit from NYSDEC.
+However, it is not a complete listing; it categorizes the most frequently sought permits.
+Contact the NYC Region 2 Permits office at 718-482-4997 or DEP.R2@dec.ny.gov with questions about permits or any activities not listed in this section.

 Are You in Jurisdiction?

-You can use the maps at these links to help determine if you are close to rare species, freshwater wetland areas, tidal wetland areas, and coastal erosion hazard areas [CEHA].
-If you are close to any of these areas, you may request a jurisdictional determination.
-Please send a letter with borough, block, and lot information to R2 Permits, NYSDEC, 47-40 21st St, LIC, NY 11101.
+You can use the maps at the links below to help determine if you are close to rare species, freshwater wetland areas, tidal wetland areas, and coastal erosion hazard areas [CEHA].
+If you are close to any of these areas or within them, you can request a jurisdictional determination and may need a permit.
+Please send a letter with borough, block, and lot information to R2 Permits, NYSDEC, 47-40 21st St, Long Island City, NY 11101.

 - Rare plants and animals, including endangered or threatened species, on NYSDEC's Environmental Resource Mapper